FreeYourSoul/FSeam/docs/future.md

 * Add codecov support

 ## Improve Documentation
-* Detailed documentation on dupe (into usage.md file)
+* Detailed documentation on dupe (in to usage.md file)
 * ~~Detailed documentation on dupeReturn (into usage.md file)~~
 * ~~Detailed documentation on verify (into usage.md file)~~
 * ~~Improve documentation, add get mock handler (into testing.md file)~~